blockprotocol/blockprotocol/site/README.md

   - `q`: an optional text query to search for blocks with a matching name or author.
   - `json`: an optional JSON object that filters blocks by schema validity.
 Preferably URL encoded.

-If all of the optional params above are **not** provided, the result will contain all of the blocks.
+If all of the optional params are missing, the result will contain all of the blocks.

 - Request Response:
   - `results`: the results of the search: an array of block metadata JSON files